erogenousbeef-zz/BigReactors/Roadmap.md

 - Add turbine stuff to German and Chinese localization files

 ### Items
-- Add nuggets for the 4 types of ingots
-- Add blocks for the 4 types of ingots
+- (DONE) Add blocks for the 4 types of ingots

 ### Multiblock Turbine (post-0.3.0)
 - Cool particle effects when the reactor is on! (requires making my own particle, bleah)